reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 As a comparison, PyLadies has 45 chapters in 19 countries which is surprisingly narrow given its user base.

+There are a number of prominent women who have made significant contributions to the development of R and its community:
+- [Gabriela de Queiroz](https://twitter.com/gdequeiroz), Senior Developer at IBM and Founder of R-Ladies
+- [Jenny Bryan](https://twitter.com/JennyBryan), software engineer at RStudio and Adjunct Professor of UBC, creator of [stat 545](http://stat545.com/), [Happy Git with R](http://happygitwithr.com/), package reprex, reads, and google sheets and ordinary member of the R Foundation
+- [Di Cook](https://twitter.com/visnut), Professor at Monash University, ordinary member of the R Foundation
+- [Jesse Mostipak](https://twitter.com/kierisi), managing director of data science at teaching trust, creator of R4DS online learning community
+- [Mara Averick](https://twitter.com/dataandme), tidyverse developer advocate at RStudio and well known for her frequent tweets on R resources

+There are a dozen women on the [leadership team and "R-Masters"](https://rladies.org/about-us/team/).

 ### Enthusiasm / Priority
 R-Ladies are either more enthusiastic and/or more communicative.
 There are many related twitter accounts:
 - [@WeAreRLadies](https://twitter.com/WeAreRLadies), 4900+ followers, which has a weekly rotating curator for the @RLadiesGlobal community #rladies.
 - [@RCatLadies](https://twitter.com/RCatLadies) with this [#rcatladies](https://twitter.com/hashtag/rcatladies?src=hash)
 - [@R_Forwards](https://twitter.com/R_Forwards):  taskforce on women and other under-represented groups
 - [@_R_Foundation](https://twitter.com/_R_Foundation)

 ### Prominent Male Supporters
 The R community has prominent data scientists that are vocally supportive of women in the R community and R-Ladies: